notreallyryan/Multi-seq-Alignment/README.md

 [Insert Image here]

-In the final iteration, only one node will remain, containg the properly aligned sequences.
+In the final iteration, only one node will remain, containing the properly aligned sequences.